imaginaryusername/Reusable_specs/reusable_addresses.md

 P = eG = first public key embedded in designated input with a valid signature

+e = private key paired with public key P

 s = integer derived from outpoint spent by designated input

-Common secret c = H(H(eQ) + s) = H(H(dP) + s), where H() is SHA256.
+The common secret c = H(H(e · Q) + s) = H(H(d · P) + s).
+Here, (·) is the multiplication of points over the secp256k1 elliptic curve, and (+ s) is normal arithmetic as part of this derivation function where H() is SHA-256.

 Pay to addresses derived from public keys R'<sub>i</sub> = CKDpub(R,c,i), where CKDpub(K,C,i) is the public parent key -> public child key [derivation](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki#Public_parent_key_rarr_public_child_key) from BIP32, with the i<sup>th</sup> public key being the i<sup>th</sup> K, starting from i = 0.

-To recap, we use the first pubkey with a valid signature of the transaction's designated input, together with the scan key, to derive a shared secret via Diffie-Hellman [(reference)](https://en.bitcoin.it/wiki/ECDH_address).
+To recap, we use the first pubkey with a valid signature of the transaction's designated input, together with the scan key, to derive a shared secret via Elliptic-curve Diffie–Hellman [(reference)](https://en.bitcoin.it/wiki/ECDH_address).
 This shared secret is combined with the outpoint to obtain a unique scalar value for this payment that is used to tweak the spend key into unique ephemeral keys that is then used to derive addresses.

-And then, use different nonces to sign the designated input until the first prefix_size bits of the double-sha256 of the designated input are shared with the scan_pubkey (skip if prefix_size = 0).
+Grinding the prefix is accomplished by using different nonces to sign the designated input until the first prefix_size bits of the double-sha256 of the designated input are shared with the scan_pubkey (skip if prefix_size = 0).
 "Input" is a combination of the outpoint and scriptsig.
 The payment transaction is then constructed and ready to be relayed.

+Since bitcoin transactions do not have explicit nonces (unlike blockheaders), the nonce in this case is the "k" value used in creating the transaction signature.
+Wallets that already use random "k" can simply keep re-selecting random values as the grinding process.
+For wallets that have implemented RFC6979, a nonce can be concatenated to the message (normally the transaction components) that is passed into the function, thus generating a different "k" value while retaining the security properties of the signature generation procedure.

 **Generating a transaction to payment code (P2SH-Multisig)**